ondrovic/ollama-git-commit/README.md

 - 🎯 **CLI Command Enhancements**: Improved command structure and user experience
   - Short (`-x`) and long (`--xxx`) flags for all CLI commands and options, following best CLI practices
   - Usage examples in documentation for both short and long forms
-  - **config list-prompt-templates**: New subcommand to list all available built-in prompt templates and view the contents of any template
+  - **config prompts list**: Refactored subcommand to list all available built-in prompt templates and view the contents of any template
   - Intelligent configuration key validation with typo suggestions and helpful error messages
 - 🎨 **Enhanced Commit Message Display**: Improved commit message presentation and user experience
   - Fixed commit message display to show properly regardless of verbose mode settings